 ALLIED POWERS OF WORLD WAR I

 The Allied Powers of World War I included some of the most powerful nations at the time, including France, Russia, and the United Kingdom (Britain).
 Other nations joined the war alongside the Allied Powers such as: Belgium, Greece, Italy, Japan, Serbia, and the United States.
 World War I first began in 1914 from a series of important causes that included the assassination of Austrian Archduke Franz Ferdinand.
 The fighting continued until 1918 and saw the Allied Powers face off against the Central Powers in battlefields across Europe, Africa and the Middle East.
-The main nations of the Central Powers of World War I included: Austria-Hungary, Germany, the Ottoman Empire and Romania.
+The main nations of the Central Powers of World War I included: Austria-Hungary, Germany, the Ottoman Empire and Bulgaria.
 Many of the most notable battles between the Allied Powers and the Central Powers occurred on the two fronts in Europe, which included the Western Front and the Eastern Front.

 TRIPLE ENTENTE & THE START OF WORLD WAR I